PlantandFoodResearch/PyKaka/README.md

  - Date: The Date of your experiment
  - Description: A brief description of your experiment
  - Password: Allocate a password.
 This will protect your experiment from others overriding your data.
- - PI: Who is the PI of the experiment
+ - Pi: Who is the PI of the experiment
  - Realm: The realm your experiment belongs to (e.g. Genotype or Seafood).
 You cannot create a new one.
 Please contact admin as above
+ - Password: A password or key that will protect your experiment from others tampering with it
 - DataSource
  - Format: Can only be **python_dict** at the moment
- - ID Column: Your data requires a unique ID column
+ - IdColumn: Your data requires a unique ID column
  - Name: This can be either a path to a file or a unique name of your data set
  - Group: Data might be grouped in an experiment like treatments [optional]
  - Creator: Who has craeted the data?